Jimbo-Jo/GROGSBL/README.md

 # GROGSBL
-A novel off-grid DOA estimation approach using sparse Bayesian learning
+A grid refinemnet and off-grid DOA estimation method based on Sparse Bayesian Learning